 And unless you’re up for manning multiple large skillets at once, you’ll likely have to cook it in batches, which runs at odds against french toast’s preferred serving temperature of right-from-the-stovetop.

 So, despite all that, why am I sharing a straight-up challah french toast recipe here, you might ask?
-Fair question.
 Because when the right ingredients are chosen and certain tips and tricks are followed, the end result is WELL-worth the care involved.

-Unless I’m going festive (like in this panettone french toast bake — YUM), challah bread is my top pick for making french toast.
+- Unless I'm going festive (like in this panettone french toast bake -- YUM), challah bread is my top pick for making french toast.
+Because it's denser than regular sandwich bread, challah makes a fabulous choice for french toast.
+It absorbs the egg and milk well, all the while holding its shape nicely even while soaked.

-Challah is a fairly rich, egg-based bread that is braided and baked into a fluffy, tender loaf.
-If you’ve never eaten challah before, it has a fairly similar texture to brioche, although with a big difference.
+Challah: A fairly rich, egg-based bread, challah is braided and baked into a fluffy, tender loaf.
+It has a fairly similar texture to brioche, though with a big difference.
 Challah is made dairy-free, as is important in the Jewish religion, while brioche is made with butter and milk.
+You can likely find a 16-ounce loaf of challah in the bakery section of a chain grocery store, as well as stand-alone bakeries.

-Orange zest and a splash of orange juice will work, but I’ve taken to whisking two tablespoons or so of orange marmalade into the mixture.
-I love how the little bits of preserved rind stick to the challah slices and add a very subtle flavor to tie it together (it isn’t strong).
+Orange marmalade: A hint of citrus flavor pairs wonderfully with everything else going on in the custard.
+Orange zest and a splash of orange juice will work, but I've taken to whisking two tablespoons or so of orange marmalade into the mixture.
+The little bits of preserved rind stick to the challah slices and add a very subtle flavor to tie it together (it isn't strong).

 Paying mind to a few areas in prepping and cooking challah french toast ensures you achieve a golden and perfectly cooked end result.